DRAPER'S FOURTH PORTRAIT LENS AND PLATE BOX IMAGE "K"

 [Fig. 20 credits]

-Two of the visible plates in the recently discovered ninth-size plate box may have originated during Draper's spring 1840 experimentation.
-Plate K depicts a man sitting indoors.
 There is no squint to the expression and the lens system projects adequate depth of field for a portrait (especially in comparison to plate J).
 The image is reversed left to right.
 The subject's eyes are open and clearly delineated with a bright spot of (mirror) reflected light in the corneas.
 This large, pupil-obliterating spot of light is found in other portraits where it is known that the operator used an early system of mirror-reflected, filtered sunlight as illumination.[95]

-Draper may have taken this image with at least a prototype of the lens he perfected for operation in his spring 1840 gallery.
-As mentioned, his final system used two double-convex, four-inch, nonachromatic lenses, and was apparently developed from his earlier 1839 experiments with one four-inch aperture biconvex lens of 14 inches focal length.
-If plate K was made with such a lens, it pre-dated standardization of posing and background that may have characterized Draper's gallery products after April 1840.
-Plate K possibly depicts Professor Martyn Paine, Dr. Draper's colleague at the University of the City of New York.
-There is some visual resemblance to a later lithograph of Paine.
+Draper may have taken this image with a prototype of the lens he perfected for operation in his spring 1840 gallery.
+However, it is most likely an example of the outdoor use of the gallery lens system.
+As explained above, this system used two double-convex, four-inch, nonachromatic lenses, and was apparently developed from his earlier 1839 experiments with one four-inch aperture biconvex lens of 14 inches focal length.

 On left, detail of Plate "K" (reversal of the original daguerreotype is corrected),